How to Remove Hard Water Stains from Granite in 7 Steps

 An ounce of prevention is worth a pound of cure, and this is especially true when it comes to hard water stains.
 While maintaining the sealant on your granite won’t actually stop hard water stains, it will help to protect your granite from the lasting harm these mineral deposits can cause, keeping your surfaces shiny and attractive for years to come.

-We specialize in creating custom countertops in Fairfield County, CT and Westchester County, NY and would love to help you select the right surface for your home or project.
+Our team provides tips and services to maintain granite in pristine condition.
+We also specialize in creating custom countertops in Fairfield County, CT and Westchester County, NY and would love to help you select the right surface for your home or project.
 Please visit us today or contact us here to learn more.